sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/spec.md

 Your product will most probably pass data around.
 This data has a structure.
 This structure is called a data model.
 You should document it.
 PlantUML can be used to visualize the data model as a yaml or as class diagram.

+## Product Schedule

+Product schedule works are a helping calendar when timing Issues, Epic's and other events in GitLab.
+Gantt chart may not be the best tool for this, but it is easily available in PlantUML and fits the purpose.
+Check the example in the Form.
+Change the dates to match your course schedule.

 ## Product Roadmap

 Product roadmap is a simple, high-level plan of what will be delivered when.
 We will be using GitLab's **Epic Board** for this purpose.
-Set estimated start and end dates to the Epic's.
-During demo session, you should be prepared to show the roadmap to the stakeholders.
+Using GitLab, add estimated start and end dates to the Epic's.

+Since we are using Epic Board, there is no need to add the Roadmap to The Spec.
+However, you should be prepared to show the roadmap to the stakeholders during the demo session.

 ## Embrace the change